Baby Loss Support

 I was fortunate to be able to later have more children, and I became a doula, midwifery birth assistant, childbirth educator, and birth professional helping parents to resolve birth trauma.
 Over the years, I worked with couples that had lost previous pregnancies and were now often tentatively celebrating another pregnancy.
 I understood their mixture of joy and fear, having had experienced pregnancy after a loss.

-In June 2014, I experienced “the loss of my birth innocence,” as my beautiful adopted daughter so eloquently put it.
-She had an unexplained stillbirth at 39 weeks of pregnancy.
-Five weeks later my dear childbirth client, Nydia, lost her baby, also at 39 weeks of pregnancy, due to a placental abruption.
+In June 2014, we were devastated to discover that one of my hypnobirthing couples that were like family to me had an unexplained stillbirth at 39 weeks of pregnancy.
+I attended their birth as their doula and we said, "Hello & Goodbye" to their sweet daughter, Rowan.
+Five weeks later another my dear hypnobirthing clients lost her baby boy, Santiago, also at 39 weeks of pregnancy due to a placental abruption.
+I experienced 'the loss of my birth innocence' as Rowan's mother so eloquently put it.
 I discovered there is much to learn about the nuances of supporting a family through pregnancy and infant loss.
 I had indeed been quite innocent for I had not personally had a client experience a stillbirth during their current pregnancy in my fourteen years of practice.

 With loss of these sweet babies, as well as the tragic loss of another family member at only eighteen years old the day after our sweet Rowan’s stillbirth, I feel God propelled me into this field where birth, loss, grief, and healing meet.
 I am a professionally trained Midwife of Thanatology and certified as a Stillbirthday Birth & Bereavement Doula.
-I am trained in perinatal loss with Resolve Through Sharing Bereavement Services and The Institute for The Study of Birth, Breath, & Death.
-I am a member of The International Association of Trauma Professionals, International Association Of Counselors & Therapists, The Institute of The Study of Birth, Breath, and Death and PLIDA—Pregnancy Loss & Infant Death Alliance.
+Additionally, I am trained in perinatal loss with Resolve Through Sharing Bereavement Services and The Institute for The Study of Birth, Breath, & Death.
+I am a member of The International Association of Trauma Professionals, International Association Of Counselors & Therapists, and The Institute of The Study of Birth, Breath, and Death.
 As an ordained interfaith minister, I am honored to be a Stillbirthday Chaplain in order to more fully serve grieving families.